AP Music Theory

 Testing will occur in the form of regular quizzes and tests, a midterm exam, and a final exam.
 Students will meet individually with me online for aural/singing/dictation assessments.
 Students will also complete one or two major projects over the course of the year (e.g. a larger analysis or composition project).
 Students are encouraged (though not required) to take the AP exam in the Spring; we will prepare for this by examining questions from past AP exams and by taking timed practice exams.
 Students may also practice on their own using questions from past AP exams (https://apstudent.collegeboard.org/apcourse/ap-music-theory/exam-practice) and AP study guides (available in bookstores, from Amazon, etc.)

 DESCRIPTION of CREDIT vs AUDIT:

 Students have the option to audit AP Music Theory, instead of taking the class for credit.
 This allows access to the website, syllabus, lectures, and any other material posted on the website.
 Students can follow along and work through the material independently.
 The audit option does not include participation in "labs" or any live class sessions; also, I do not provide feedback/grades for auditing students.
-However, the workbook does include access to online tutorials/feedback.
-Auditing students may also choose to purchase MacGamut6 ear-training software ($40, from http://www.macgamut.com), an excellent way to practice the aural skills component of this class.
+However, the textbook (if purchased new with access code) does include access to short online tutorials/practice exercises/mini-quizzes.
+Auditing students may also choose to purchase MacGamut6 ear-training software ($40, from http://www.macgamut.com) in order to practice the aural skills component of this class.

 Students can expect to spend 10-15 hours a week on work for the class: about 3 of these hours will be spent in "class time" (online lectures, weekly "lab," weekly class meeting).
 The rest will be spent on independent work, and may vary from week to week, as some concepts or assignments may be more difficult than others.